ShauryaPandey/Assembly-Game/README.md

 I did this project in 3 weeks as part of my assembly course at Florida Interactive Entertainment Academy.
 The project was implemented on Eas68K, which is a simulator for 68000 made for educational purposes.
 I am grateful to Jeremy Paulding for mentoring me and teaching the core concepts of assembly programming.

 **Technical challenges**
 Nothing comes readymade with assembly, no libraries or frameworks.
+When making a game, especially when the simulator possess its own limitations, optimization becomes critical.
+Can you call your game a game if each iteration of your game loop takes 5 seconds?
+5 seconds of frame time equates to 0.2 fps.
+I would not call a game running at 0.2 fps a game, would you?
-General Optimization: With the limitations of the simulator and the hardware I was testing on, to hit at least 20 fps, I needed to optimize the most expensive and frequent operations as much as possible.
+My professor Jeremy had given us a benchmark of 20fps to target, he chose this magic number by factoring in the speed of the simulator - how many cycles can Easy68k run in 1 second?
+The capabilities of the hardware - Yes, the choice of hardware does matter.
+To hit at least 20 fps, I needed to optimize the most expensive and frequent operations as much as possible.
 The most expensive and most frequent being putting a pixel on screen.
-The hardest part was optimizing the bitmap rendering.
+This was also the hardest part of my optimization efforts.

 # **Specific challenges**